Search

 Favorites

-Adding a record to your Favorites is an easy way to locate your most frequently visiting sites within the Keeper app.
-To add a record to your Favorites, tap on the record then tap More > Add to Favorites.
+Adding a record to your vault Favorites is an easy way to locate your most frequently visited sites.
+To add a record to your Favorites, tap More > Add to Favorites.

 Add to Favorites